oomlout/oomlout_oomp_builder/navigation/oobb/part/tool_holder_vertical/03_05_20_ex_tool_screwdriver_hex_m1d5_wera_60_mm/part/readme.md

-# Oobb Part Tool Holder Vertical 03 05 20 Ex Tool Screwdriver Hex M1D5 Wera 60 Mm
+# Oobb Part Tool Holder Vertical 03 05 20 Ex Tool Screwdriver Hex M1D5 Wera 60 mm

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base